anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 1. Compliance with roster and eligibility requirements;
 1. Payment of any applicable fees to their Manager or the League;
-1. Adherence to all League rules, policies, and codes of conduct.
+1. Adherence to all League Policy, rules, and codes of conduct.

 A Player participates in League activities solely through association with a Member Franchise and possesses no independent membership rights.